 UTZ is a programme and certification label of the Rainforest Alliance that promotes sustainable farming and better opportunities for farmers and their families.
 The objective is to create a world where sustainable farming is the norm.
 A world where farmers can grow better crops to generate more income to eventually have better opportunities.
 Workshops for farmers are organised by UTZ to enable them to learn better farming methods, improve their working conditions and to take care of the environment.
 UTZ is the largest programme for coffee and cocoa and they have certification schemes in other commodities including (herbal) tea, rooibos and hazelnuts.
 The UTZ certified label features on over 15,000 different products across 131 countries.
 Find out more about how the UTZ programme contributes to better crop, better income, a better life and better environment.

-Malaysia & Papua New Guinea: RSPO
+Malaysia & Indonesia: RSPO

 RSPO (Round Table on Sustainable Palm Oil) includes stakeholders from different sectors of the palm oil industry and environmental groups to develop and implement global standards for sustainable palm oil.
-The goal is to minimize the negative impact of palm oil cultivation on the environment and communities in palm oil-producing regions.
+The goal is to minimise the negative impact of palm oil cultivation on the environment and communities in palm oil-producing regions.

 How we work

 The FSS I Project is a cooperation between the Center for Development Research (University of Bonn, Germany) and the NGOs Welthungerhilfe (Bonn, Germany) and WWF (Berlin, Germany), funded by the German Federal Ministry for Food and Agriculture (BMEL) via the agency “Fachagentur Nachwachsende Rohstoffe” (FNR).